binipringle/torts/_texts/0-outline.md

 **Watch out** because contacts might be so substantial that the defendant is essentially “at home” in forum state (if at home court has general jurisdiction).
 “So systematic and continuous that defendant is essentially at home in the forum state”

 If the defendant purposefully availed themself of the benefits of the forum state **and** should have anticipated that personal jurisdiction was foreseeable and/or reasonable, only go to purposeful availment analysis.

 ---

-**Brand new SCOTUS rule March 25, 2021**

-*Ford Motor Company v.
-Montana Eighth Judicial District Court*: 8-0 ruling (March 25, 2021)

-The Supreme Court, Justice Kagan, held that: (1) due process test for specific personal jurisdiction did not depend on a strict causation-only approach that would ask where the vehicles were originally sold, or where they were designed and manufacture; and (2) manufacturer's substantial business in forum States supported specific personal jurisdiction under due process principles. *Ford Motor Co. v.
-Montana Eighth Jud.
-Dist.
-Ct.*, 141 S. Ct.
-1017, 209 L. Ed.
-2d 225 (2021).

----